morgalut/cato_deal_intel/README.md

 ---

 ## 1. Start PostgreSQL
-### It should be noted that within the compose there is also the server.
-If you want to run it locally, you need to add the server to the comment inside the compose.
+### It should be noted that within the docker compose there is also the server.
+If you want to run it locally, you need to remove the server from the docker compose.
 ```bash
 docker compose up -d --build
 ```